Shin-Emon/YouTubeDownloader-EX/README.md

 ## Features

 1. Quick startup
-   YouTube Downloader EX starts up in 1 second (measured on my machine, i7-3770K).
+   YouTube Downloader EX starts up in around 0.7 second (measured on my machine, Core i5-14400F and DDR4-3200 32GB).
 2. Modern UI
    This app uses Java Swing library and Flatlaf, so it has Modern UI.
    You don't have to do special actions or run any commands.